jrlost/templates/README.md

 The main repository: https://github.com/squidex/squidex

-## How to make feature requests, get help or report bugs?

-Please join our community forum: https://support.squidex.io

 ## Existing Templates

 Just click one of the following links to navigate to the templates and to get installation instructions.

 > IMPORTANT: The samples are based on the official CLI, which can be downloaded from the following link:  [Download CLI](https://github.com/Squidex/squidex-samples/releases).

-* [Starter Sample Blog](sample-blog/README.md): Create a simple blog with samples for ASP.NET Core, React, Angular and VueJS.
+* [Starter - New App with Blog](blog/README.md): Create a new application that contains the blog schema.

 ## How to create a new template?